Electrical- and magneto-transport across the thermo-elastic martensitic transformation in anti-site-disordered off-stoichiometric Co-Fe-Ti-Si Heusler alloy thin films: Results and discussion

-To describe the observed resistivity data as a function of temperature for TS450, TS500 and TS550 CFTS films, we consider all the scattering mechanisms (diffusive as well as ballistic) responsible for electron transport.
-The best representation of $\rho_{xx} (T)$ data is given by
+where, $\rho_{0}$ is the residual resistivity.
+In Eq. \ref{eq:1}, the terms $\rho_{e-d}(T) \sim -\ln(T)$, $\rho_{WL} (T)\sim -T^{(3/2)}$ and $\rho_{EEI} (T)\sim -T^{(1/2)}$ represents, respectively, the electron - diffuson scattering \cite{continentino1978}, weak localization \cite{babu1999,srinivas1999,bergmann1986} and the enhanced electron-electron interaction \cite{altshuler1985,howson1984,lee1985} contributions to $\rho (T)$.
+The remaining two terms in Eq. \ref{eq:1} denote $e-p$ and $e-m$ scattering contribution that give rise to p-TCR \cite{baber1937,ziman1960,wilson1938,raquet2002,kaul2005}.
+The observed $\rho (T)$ data for both disordered and ordered CFTS films are analyzed in terms of Eq. \ref{eq:1}, which includes all possible scattering mechanisms (diffusive as well as ballistic) responsible for electron transport.
+Irrespective of the amount of ASD present, the $EEI$ contribution, $\rho_{EEI} (T)$, turns out to be negligibly small.
+Thus, excluding the $\rho_{EEI} (T)$ term, the explicit form of the expression (Eq. \ref{eq:1}), used in the present case, is given by

 where $\delta_{dif}$, $\xi_{wl}$, $\beta_{e-m}$, and $\alpha_{e-p}$ are the coefficients of electron-diffuson, weak localization, electron-magnon and electron-phonon scattering contributions, respectively. $D_{sw}(T) = D_0 \left(1 - D_2 T^2\right)$ is the spin wave stiffness, $D_0$ is the value of $D_{sw}$ at 0 K and $D_2$ accounts for the thermal renormalization of $D_{sw}$ due to electron-magnon interactions. $\theta_D$ is the Debye temperature.
-As the CFTS system consists of 3-d transition metals, magnon-induced interband (s↑↓- d↑↓) spin-flip scattering \cite{kaul2005,madduri2017,longchar2023a} and phonon-induced non-spin-flip two-band (s↑↓- d↑↓) scattering (known as Block-Wilson model for $e-p$ scattering \cite{wilson1938,longchar2023a,longchar2023b}) contribute to $\rho_{xx}(T,H)$.
+As the CFTS system consists of 3-d transition metals, magnon-induced interband spin-flip (s↑↓- d↑↓) scattering \cite{kaul2005,madduri2017,longchar2023a} and phonon-induced non-spin-flip two-band (s↑↓- d↑↓) scattering (known as Block-Wilson model for $e-p$ scattering \cite{wilson1938,longchar2023a,longchar2023b}) are expected to contribute to $\rho(T,H)$, particularly in the partially ordered CFTS films.

-Figure \ref{Fig. 5} shows that over a large range of temperatures in the martensite phase, $\rho_{xx}(T)$ data for TS450, TS500 and TS550 are well described by the Eq. \ref{eq:3}.
-The best fit to the $\rho_{xx}(T)$ data over a wide temperature range (5 K - 250 K) in the martensite phase is arrived at by following an elaborate procedure detailed in our earlier reports \cite{madduri2017,longchar2023a,longchar2023b}.
-The optimum values of the fit parameters are tabulated in Table \ref{tab:1}.
+Figures \ref{Fig. 1}(b) and \ref{Fig. 2}(b) clearly demonstrate that the fits, black curves, yielded by Eq. \ref{eq:2} when $\beta_{e-m} = \alpha_{e-p}=0$ (when all the resistivity contributions are present) closely reproduce the $\rho(T)$ data, red open circles, over a large temperature range $5\ K - 105\ K\ (5\ K - 250\ K )$ in the martensite phase, for the $A2$ disordered (partially $L2_1$- ordered) TS200 and TS350 (TS450, TS500 and TS550) CFTS films.
+The best fit to the $\rho(T)$ data are arrived at by following an elaborate procedure detailed in our earlier reports \cite{madduri2017,longchar2023a,longchar2023b}.
+The optimum values of the fit parameters are tabulated in table \ref{tab:fit_all}.